Why I’m Celebrating Getting the Word “Dyslexia” Into My Daughter’s IEP

 We’ve always used the term dyslexia at home.
 Our daughter, now 11, has found a lot of comfort in understanding why she struggles with reading and spelling.
 We want her to feel that her school understands it, too.

-Our daughter attends her IEP meetings and helps make decisions about her education as part of the team.
+attends her IEP meetings and helps make decisions about her education as part of the team.
 So it only makes sense that she’d expect her school team to include her dyslexia as part of these conversations.

 Also, she can be a more effective self-advocate if she can point teachers to her specific dyslexia needs on her IEP.